Akalu/cloud-security/README.md

 Note, that the  server is starting quite slow, and initialization takes a quite time

-There are 2 endpoints available, both on http and https ones
+There are 2 endpoints available, both on http (http://localhost:8083) and https (https://localhost:8443) ones.
+During R&D phase One can use any endpoint, but in production obviously makes sense to switch to https.

 Navigate to https://localhost:8443/auth/ and log in as admin (default user)